MRI Fore Arm With Contrast

 This test is prescribed by the doctor to diagnose any fracture of the bones of the forearm and to diagnose suspected infection, osteoporosis, deformities, or abnormal growth of the bones.

-Why is MRI Fore Arm With Contrast done?
+What is MRI Fore Arm With Contrast used for?

 - To diagnose any fracture of the bones of the forearm (area from the elbow joint to the wrist)